 The Group measures the equity securities without readily determinable fair value at fair value on a nonrecurring basis whenever there is an impairment indicator or any changes resulting from observable price changes in orderly transactions for the identical or a similar investment of the same issuer.
-The Group recognized US\$600,000 and nil impairment loss related to the long-term equity securities without readily determinable fair value in other income for the years ended December 31, 2021 and 2022.
+There was no impairment loss related to the long-term equity securities without readily determinable fair value for the years ended December 31, 2022 and 2023.